openhab/openhab-docs/tutorials/getting_started/rules_blockly.md

 By default there are only three choices: Blockly, ECMAScript, and Rules DSL.
 If you've installed other automation add-ons, those might be listed as well.

+This tutorial is not going to be a full tutorial on how to write code in Blockly.
+See the [**Blockly Reference**]({{base}}/configuration/blockly/index.html) for a detailed tutorial and reference for doing that.
+Instead it's a higher level example of building a rule step-by-step using Blockly.

 ![rule add script action dialog](images/rule-add-action-dialog.png)

 For this part of the tutorial we will choose "Design with Blockly".